Dinsmore Bridge: Dinsmore Bridge

 The federal Department of Transport called tenders for the bridge in 1968, and for the Vancouver International Airport (YVR) approach roads on Sea Island in 1969, describing the location as Dinsmore Island and the crossing as the Dinsmore Island Bridge.
-The bridge costed about $550,000, but the whole project appears to have totalled $845,000.
+The bridge cost about $550,000, but the whole project appears to have totalled $845,000.
 The City of Richmond extended Gilbert Rd. to the southern shore, at a cost of $180,000, which included bridging the Lansdowne Canal.

 The drab concrete structure, which stands on a series of concrete pillars, opened without ceremony on August 15, 1969.
 Fears it would be tolled never eventuated.
 YVR owns and maintains this low-level two-lane bridge, with a pedestrian sidewalk on the west side.
 Being federal property, signage is in both official languages.
 Although immediately relieving the Moray Bridge, the 1975 opening of the Arthur Laing Bridge, further increased traffic volumes.
 The two lanes of traffic from Russ Baker Way merging into one lane to cross the Dinsmore, caused rush hour congestion.
 Although the widening of Russ Baker Way to accommodate the 1993 opening of the No. 2 Road Bridge initially reduced the left turn to a single lane, further widening has returned the double turn lanes.
 The bridge provides the most direct access to Richmond Hospital and the WorkSafeBC headquarters, and prior to 1993, served all west Richmond traffic.

 On October 11, 2006, the bridge closed for several days after a truck on River Road, carrying a crane to the Oval site, damaged eight pre-stressed concrete girders on the underside of the bridge.
 Re-opening October 13, weight and speed restrictions were temporarily in place.
 The posted clearance is 4.3 m.

 In 2011, a Beechcraft King Air 100 crash landed near the Russ Baker Way intersection.
 The two pilots died from burns.

 In 2014, a novice driver struck and killed a pedestrian, who was standing at the Russ Baker Way intersection waiting to cross.
 The driver, no longer in Canada, has a warrant out for his arrest.
 A memorial motorcycle ride takes place on each anniversary.

 During 2017–2018, unidentified parties tossed plastic bags full of human excrement onto the bridge.

 YVR has a goal to seismically upgrade the bridge, or build a wider replacement to better accommodate vehicles, cyclists and pedestrians.